TikhonJelvis/RL-book/chapter2/chapter2.md

 * Specification of the transition probability function $\mathcal{P}$
 * Specification of the probability distribution of start states (denote this as $\mu: \mathcal{S} \rightarrow [0,1]$)

 We say that a Markov Process is fully specified by $\mathcal{P}$ in the sense that this gives us the transition probabilities that govern the complete dynamics of the Markov Process.
 A way to understand this is to relate specification of $\mathcal{P}$ to the specification of rules in a game (such as chess or monopoly).
 These games are specified with a finite (in fact, fairly compact) set of rules that is easy for a newbie to the game to understand.
 However, when we want to *actually play* the game, we need to specify the starting position (one could start these games at arbitrary, but legal, starting positions and not just at some canonical starting position).
 The specification of the start state of the game is analogous to the specification of $\mu$.
-Given $\mu$ together with $\mathcal{P}$ enables us to generate simulate traces of the Markov Process (analogously, *play* games like chess or monopoly).
-These simulation traces typically result in a wide range of outcomes due to sampling and long-running of the Markov Process (versus compact specification of transition probabilities).
-These simulation traces enable us to answer questions such as probability distribution of states at specific future time steps or expected time of first occurrence of a specific state etc., given a certain starting probability distribution $\mu$.
+Given $\mu$ together with $\mathcal{P}$ enables us to generate sampling traces of the Markov Process (analogously, *play* games like chess or monopoly).
+These sampling traces typically result in a wide range of outcomes due to sampling and long-running of the Markov Process (versus compact specification of transition probabilities).
+These sampling traces enable us to answer questions such as probability distribution of states at specific future time steps or expected time of first occurrence of a specific state etc., given a certain starting probability distribution $\mu$.

- Thinking about the separation between specifying the rules of the game versus actually playing the game helps us understand the need to separate the notion of dynamics specification $\mathcal{P}$ (fundamental to the stationary character of the Markov Process) and the notion of starting distribution $\mu$ (required to perform simulation traces).
+Thinking about the separation between specifying the rules of the game versus actually playing the game helps us understand the need to separate the notion of dynamics specification $\mathcal{P}$ (fundamental to the stationary character of the Markov Process) and the notion of starting distribution $\mu$ (required to perform sampling traces).
 Hence, the separation of concerns between $\mathcal{P}$ and $\mu$ is key to the conceptualization of Markov Processes.
 Likewise, we separate concerns in our code design as well, as evidenced by how we separated the ``next_state`` method in the Process dataclasses and the ``simulation`` function.

 #### Terminal States

 Games are examples of Markov Processes that terminate at specific states (based on rules for winning or losing the game).
 In general, in a Markov Process, termination might occur after a variable number of time steps (like in the games examples), or like we will see in many financial application examples, termination might occur after a fixed number of time steps, or like in the stock price examples we saw earlier, there is in fact no termination.

-If all random sequences of states (simulation traces) reach a terminal state, then we say that these random sequences of the Markov Process are *Episodic* (otherwise we call these sequences as *Continuing*).
+If all random sequences of states (sampling traces) reach a terminal state, then we say that these random sequences of the Markov Process are *Episodic* (otherwise we call these sequences as *Continuing*).
 The notion of episodic sequences is important in Reinforcement Learning since some Reinforcement Learning algorithms require episodic sequences.

 When we cover some of the financial applications later in this book, we will find that the Markov Process terminates after a fixed number of time steps, say $T$.
 In these applications, the time index $t$ is part of the state representation, each state with time index $t=T$ is labeled a terminal state, and all states with time index $t<T$ will transition to states with time index $t+1$.